Concerns about contracting coronavirus stabilize: poll

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-Infection and death rates from the coronavirus pandemic keep rising, but a new national survey indicates that the percentage of Americans concerned about contracting the COVID-19 disease caused by the virus has stabilized.
+Infections and deaths from the coronavirus pandemic keep rising, but a new national survey indicates that the percentage of Americans concerned about contracting the COVID-19 disease caused by the virus has stabilized.

 A new Monmouth University Poll also points to a leveling off in the number of people saying they’ve lost a job or income due to the pandemic — but with millions already out of work and unemployment at historic levels, the survey also suggests that Americans are less hopeful than they were last month that life will return to normal after the coronavirus crisis is over.